tigera-solutions/cc-aks-redis-mcm-federation/README.md

 We will utilize this failure scenario to demo the power of Calico Cloud federated services with Redis in Active-Active replication across 2 (or more) clusters and how to survive this situation without service loss.

+Pick one cluster (or more) to take down the service and change to that context, just remember that atleast one cluster should have it's redis and testdb svc working properly:

-First let's put the Redis pods in 'recovery' state
+First let's put the Redis pods in 'recovery' state in the clusters you want to take down:

 ```bash
 kubectl -n redis patch rec demo-clustera --type merge --patch '{"spec":{"clusterRecovery":true}}'